Introduction

 Part One: The base structs

-This struct will also derive serde Deserialize and Serialize to ease the serialization and deserialization with bincode.
+This struct derives serde Deserialize and Serialize to ease the serialization and deserialization with JSON for the streaming metadata, and bincode for the traditional Store struct.

 trait